mohsen104/Task-Manager/readme.md

 A comprehensive task management API built using Node.js, Express, Sequelize ORM, and MySQL.
 This API allows users to manage tasks, projects, and team members, with robust authentication and role-based access control (RBAC) features.
 The API supports CRUD operations for tasks and projects, user management within projects, and assignment of tasks to users.

+Redis is also required for session management and caching to improve performance.

 ## Features

 - **User Authentication**: Login system based on sessions.